Associate Dean for Academic Affairs and Assistant Professor

 World Languages and Cultures

-- Author of Border Texts: Writing Fiction from Northern Mexico (San Diego University Press, 2007) and The Impact of Social Change upon Peruvian Literature (1970-1990) (Edwin Mellen, 1998), Vilanova has devoted her research to Latin American Literature and Cultural Studies, in particular the Andean region and the Mexican-US border.
-Her main interests are the impact of migration on cultural production and narratives of violence and poverty.
-She has mainly worked with literary texts and cinema.
+Núria Vilanova teaches Latin American Culture, Literature and Cinema.
+Her research is devoted to the impact of social change and migration on cultural production.
+She works on textual and cinematic narratives of violence, inequality and poverty, particularly in the Andean region and the Mexican-US border.
 After completing her PhD at the University of Liverpool, UK (1993), Vilanova lived and worked in several Latin American countries for over fifteen years.
 She has also taught in Europe.
+She is the author of Border Texts: Writing Fiction from Northern Mexico (San Diego University Press, 2007) and The Impact of Social Change upon Peruvian Literature (1970-1990) (Edwin Mellen, 1998).
 She is currently working on a third book about the representation of indigenous peoples on Latin American cinema.
-Originally from Barcelona, Núria Vilanova joined American University in 2009.
+She joined American University in 2009.

 - Jack Child Hall - 207